-In Section 2.4.2 explanation is provided on IPCC Tiers for soil carbon estimates.
+In Section 2.3.6.2 explanation is provided on IPCC Tiers for soil carbon estimates.

-In Section 2.4.3 the focus is on how to generate a good Tier 2 analysis for soil carbon.
+In Section 2.3.6.3 the focus is on how to generate a good Tier 2 analysis for soil carbon.

-In Section 2.4.4 guidance is given on the estimation of emissions as a result of land use change in peat swamp forests.
+In Section 2.3.6.4 guidance is given on the estimation of emissions as a result of land use change in peat swamp forests.

-2.4.2 Explanation of IPCC Tiers for soil carbon estimates
+2.3.5.2 Explanation of IPCC Tiers for soil carbon estimates

-For estimating emissions from organic carbon in mineral soils, the IPCC AFOLU recommends the stock change approach but for organic carbon in organic soils such as peats, an emission factor approach is used (Table 2.4.1).
-For mineral soils, the change in carbon stocks is estimated as the difference between the reference or baseline stock and the soil carbon stock after conversion.
-The soil carbon after conversion is calculated by applying stock change factors specific to land-use, management practices, and inputs (e.g. soil amendment, irrigation, etc.).
+For estimating emissions from organic carbon in mineral soils, the IPCC AFOLU recommends the stock change approach but for organic carbon in organic soils such as peats, an emission factor approach is used (Table 2.3.6.4).
+For mineral soil organic carbon, departures in carbon stocks from a reference or base condition are calculated by applying stock change factors (specific to land-use, management practices, and inputs [e.g. soil amendment, irrigation, etc.]), equal to the carbon stock in the altered condition as a proportion of the reference carbon stock.
 Tier 1 assumes that a change to a new equilibrium stock occurs at a constant rate over a 20 year time period.
 Tiers 2 and 3 may vary these assumptions, in terms of the length of time over which change takes place, and in terms of how annual rates vary within that period.
-Tier 1 assumes that the maximum depth in which change in soil carbon stocks occur is 30 cm; Tiers 2 and 3 may lower this threshold to a greater depth.
+Tier 1 assumes that the maximum depth beyond which change in soil carbon stocks should not occur is 30 cm; Tiers 2 and 3 may lower this threshold to a greater depth.

 Tier 1 further assumes that there is no change in mineral soil carbon in forests remaining forests.
-Hence, estimates of the changes in mineral soil carbon could be made for deforestation and forestation but are not needed for degradation.
+Hence, estimates of the changes in mineral soil carbon could be made for deforestation but are not needed for degradation.
 Tiers 2 and 3 allow this assumption to change.
 In the case of degradation, the Tier 2 and 3 approaches are only recommended for intensive practices that involve significant soil disturbance, not typically encountered in selective logging.
-In contrast, selective logging of forests growing on organic carbon soils such as the peat-swamp forests of South East Asia could result in large emissions caused by practices such as draining to remove the logs from the forest (see Section 2.4.4 for further details on this topic).
+In contrast, selective logging of forests growing on organic carbon soils such as the peat-swamp forests of South East Asia could result in large emissions caused by practices such as draining to remove the logs from the forest (see Section 2.3.6.4 for further details on this topic).

-Table 2.4.1.
+Table 2.3.5.
 IPCC guidelines on data and/or analytical needs for the different Tiers for soil carbon changes in deforested areas.